rmn388/flowers4refugees/_posts/2016-07-22-ball-launcher.markdown

 ![Belt Path](/assets/article_images/2016-07-22-ball-launcher/ball-launcher-front-angle.jpg)

 Everything came out great!
 As you saw in the gif at the top Gus already loves it.
-Next I'll start working on an enclosure anding some sensors to automate the operation.
+Next I'll start working on an enclosure and some sensors to automate the operation.